 - Cook fettuccine in salted water according to package directions just until al dente.
 Reserve ⅓ cup pasta water then strain and set aside.

 - Chicken: In a small bowl, mix 2-3 teaspoons Cajun seasoning, ½ teaspoon salt, ¼ teaspoon pepper, ⅛ teaspoon cayenne pepper (optional) with 1 tablespoon olive oil and rub evenly all over chicken breasts.
 Let chicken sit while you prepare your vegetables OR refrigerate up to overnight.

-- Heat one tablespoon olive oil in a large non-stick skillet over medium high heat.
+- Heat one tablespoon olive oil in a large skillet over medium high heat.
 Once very hot, add chicken and cook, undisturbed for 3-5 minutes, or until nicely browned (or blackened if you prefer) on one side.
 Turn chicken over, cover, and reduce heat to medium.
 Cook for approximately 5-7 more minutes (depending on thickness of chicken), or until chicken is cooked through.
 Remove to a cutting board and let rest at least 5 minutes before slicing.

 - Peppers: Add enough olive oil to remaining oil in pan to equal 1 tablespoon olive oil.
 Heat over medium high heat.
 Add peppers, onions and ½ teaspoon Cajun seasoning and saute for one minute.
 Remove to a plate.

 - Sun-Dried Tomato Alfredo: Wipe out skillet and heat 2 tablespoons sun-dried tomato oil over medium heat.
 Add sun-dried tomatoes and garlic and saute for one minute.
 Sprinkle in flour and continue to cook for 2 minutes, stirring constantly.